caltechlibrary/t2t3_dataset_web_apps/about.md

   - web components
   - presentation

-date_released: 2025-06-26
+date_released: 2025-06-27
 ---

 About this software
 ===================

-## t2t3_dataset_web_apps 0.0.8
+## t2t3_dataset_web_apps 0.0.9

-This is the second draft of this workshop.
-Split workshop into two parts.
-Part one, build a web applications with dataset.
-Part two, enhance the browser experience with web components.
+Workshop is split into two parts.

+1. Build a web application with dataset
+2. Enhance the browser experience with web components.
-Updated links to example source files to use the GitHub raw URLs.

 This allows easy retrieval with curl (macOS and Linux) or irm (Windows and PowerShell).

 ### Authors